Monthly Tech-Tip from Tony Hansen SignUp

 Article

-You have a material native to your area and want to create a pottery glaze from it.
+Suppose you have a material native to your area and want to create a pottery glaze using it.
 You want to maximize the amount used in the recipe.
-Popular wisdom suggests doing a matrix of blends with materials like feldspar, silica, kaolin, calcium carbonate, etc. However, this method has some serious issues when compared to a full-chemistry or chemistry-assisted approach.
+Popular wisdom suggests doing a matrix of blends with materials like feldspar, silica, kaolin, calcium carbonate, etc. Let's compare this method to a chemistry-assisted approach (one where we start at an existing recipe and move its firing properties in a certain direction using discretionary changes to its chemistry).

-First of all, a glaze is much more than 'looks'.
-There may be a thousand blends that look OK on small test tiles, but only ten that function well.
+A glaze is much more than 'looks'.
+There may be ten blends that look OK on small test tiles, but only one that functions well.
 Function?
 That is about hardness, resistance to leaching, fitting your clay body, suspension and application properties, compatibility with coloring oxides, tendency to devitrify, blister, crawl, cloud, run, etc. Fixing these issues in a blend-created recipe almost always compromises the appearance.
 Consider crazing: It happens because of high thermal expansion, generally imparted by high Na2O or K2O in the chemistry.
 These come from feldspar.
 Where do all those high-feldspar recipes online come from?
-Feldspar was one of the corners on the triaxial blend and all the best looking ones were close to that corner!
+Feldspar was one of the corners on the triaxial blend and all the best-looking glazes were close to that corner!

-Chemistry looks at a glaze as a formula-of-oxides and there is a direct link between the way it fires and that formula.
-The materials are oxide sources.
+Chemistry looks at a glaze as a formula-of-oxides.
+There is a direct link between how it fires and that chemistry.
+The materials in the recipe are thus oxide sources.
 Looking at glazes this way enables the use of limit formulas.
-And it knows how to use frits, these are keys to melting glazes at middle and low temperatures.
+Frits find a comfortable home in this approach, they are keys to melting glazes at middle and low temperatures.

 Consider an example: A volcanic ash that I dug from a local quarry near Elkwater, Alberta.
 I had it analyzed at a lab.
 I converted the analysis to a unity formula using desktop Insight.